solla98/AD-Group-policy-and-managing-accounts/README.md

 - Windows Server 2022
 - Windows 10

+<h2>Project Environment </h2>

+To simulate a real corporate IT setup, I created two virtual machines:

+DC-1 (Domain Controller): Hosts Active Directory Domain Services.
+This is where the user accounts and domain are managed.

+Client-1: A Windows client machine joined to the domain.
+This VM is used to log in with domain accounts and test user access before and after enabling/disabling accounts.

 ## Table of Contents
 - [Dealing with Account Lockouts](#dealing-with-account-lockouts)
 - [Enabling and Disabling Accounts](#enabling-and-disabling-accounts)